abedinmushfiqul/1234567_SP2020_CSE373_Final/Midterm/Question 1/README.md

 //End file SP2020_CSE373_Final_Q1_1234567.java
 ```

 3) Only commit the .java file, and jpeg for outputs.
-Each .jpeg should be under 400KB.
+> Each .jpeg should be under 400KB.
+If there are multiple files, name them as following:
+Final_1234567_Q1_Output1.jpeg
+Final_1234567_Q1_Output2.jpeg
+Final_1234567_Q1_Output3.jpeg

-4) After ever edits or changes to this file (adding a method, adding a functionality, this file should be committed to the repository).
+5) After ever edits or changes to this file (adding a method, adding a functionality, this file should be committed to the repository).

-5) Final grading for code questions will be the following:
+6) Final grading for code questions will be the following:
-a) Git Commit history for questions: 45%
+> a) Git Commit history for questions: 45%
-b) Code compiles and runs : 25%
+> b) Code compiles and runs : 25%
-c) Correct output and formats: 30%
+> c) Correct output and formats: 30%

 ## Plagiarism Policy
-Any proved instance of plagiarism will result in disciplinary action in accordance with NSU policy.
+_Any proved instance of plagiarism will result in disciplinary action in accordance with NSU policy._